The Bread and Roses Perspective

 Our view of our current socio-economic framework:

-It is failing.
+It fails the basic tests of quality, fairness and sustainability.
 It frustrates the American Dream.
 For most families, need required labor time is increasing, as is economic insecurity.

 Our view of America's future: